Sebastiao199/Business_Case1/README.md

 * Alexandre Spagnol
 * Filipe Rodrigues

+This is a project for a Master Degree curricular unit (that has 4 projects/business cases).
 The project is about customer segmentation of a hotel and the objective is to improve the previous segmentation that the company had.